eea/eea.docker.esbootstrap/README.md

 5.1
 If it's a select query what returns the data structured in the table.
 Once you tried and tested your query on the endpoint, just copy it in the indexing/query.sparql.
+All indexing queries should contain a unique _id column.
 In our example we use a simple query what returns all daviz visualizations: query.sparql
 PREFIX daviz: <http://www.eea.europa.eu/portal_types/DavizVisualization#>